ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ## Design

-We propose the creation of a pipeline configuration file that contains all of the configuration values needed for `n` number of full pipelines.
+We propose the creation of a pipeline configuration directory that contains configuration values needed for `n` number of full pipelines.

-We propose naming this file `pipelines.yml` and it's default location should be at the root of the project.
-The format of the file is to be determined, though `yaml` has been proposed previously.
+We propose scanning for `*.yml` files in this directory and loading them into Conduit.

-If this file is passed at start time, we propose that Conduit run in production mode.
+If files are detected at start time, we propose that Conduit run in production mode.
 Production mode initially will not serve the UI.
 In the future, it would serve a read-only optimized view of Conduit.
+If no pipeline files are detected then Conduit would boot into it's standard development mode of operation.

 Configuration must securely accept secret information.
 We don't want to solve the problem of secrets management, but we must be in the business of secret